-Cardinal Sulawesi Shrimp (Caridina Dennerli) Shrimp Species Profile
+Cardinal Sulawesi Shrimp (Caridina Dennerli) Species Profile & Care Guide

 Cardinal Sulawesi Shrimp is one of the most underappreciated species of freshwater shrimp.
 These shrimp are a joy to own, peaceful, small yet vibrant in colour, and look stunning, they also get along with many other species, making them a highly sought-after invertebrate in the fish trade.